- General Best Practices

-We emphasize training early to demystify the magic of putting a website together, and enable you to ask better questions along the way.
-Schools that are most successful with their launch, engage with us and the training early.
-From calendar manager to posts to eNotify, users love learning new tools and always think of new and creative ways to use our products and experimenting with different website pages.
+We emphasize training early to demystify the magic of putting a website together and enable you to ask better questions along the way.
+Schools that are most successful with their launch engage with us and the training early.
+Users love learning new tools and always think of new and creative ways to use our products by experimenting with different website pages.

 Step 5: Share Who You Are

 Shortly after the contract, we’ll share a survey with you to help our designers understand what makes you unique, your goals, and other requirements.
 This phase lays the foundation for a successful website launch.
 Google Analytics is always an important guide in understanding high-traffic pages that should be brought more to the forefront while other pages might need to be removed or recrafted.

 Step 6: Design and Have Fun!

 It’s always exciting when our team starts to put pixel to canvas and bring your story to life; seeing their ideas come to life over the course of a few months is always fun.
 Keep the committee small and focused -- and trust our team.
 Signing off on the design is an important step in keeping the project on track.